mmiddleton/mmiddleton-fish546/quiz_exercises/Week6_CoGe_oyster/CoGe_oyster_methylation_notebook.md

     - Clicked on the "Next" button at the lower right

-	- On the third page, everything remained at the defaults, exceopt: under the alignment section changed the aligner to Bismark, checked the enable box in the methylation analysis section, and checked the add results to notebook and send email when finished boxes
+	- On the third page, everything remained at the defaults, except: under the alignment section changed the aligner to Bismark, checked the enable box in the methylation analysis section, and checked the add results to notebook and send email when finished boxes
 	![new_experiment4](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/quiz_exercises/Week6_CoGe_oyster/screenshots/new_experiment4.png)
     ![new_experiment5](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/quiz_exercises/Week6_CoGe_oyster/screenshots/new_experiment5.png)